 Tasting Rooms on the Sonoma Square

 As far as specific tasting rooms go, we really enjoyed our time at the Bennett Valley Cellars tasting room (Bennett Valley is one of the regions newest AVAs).
-Kendall-Jackson's grapes come from here - and I know you all know them!
+Kendall-Jackson's grapes come from here.
 But, Bennett Valley was founded by Italian immigrants and has been around a bit longer.
-Check it out!

 Wineries Outside Sonoma